The Theatre Education program at UNC strives to develop skilled practitioners who are committed to excellence in Theatre

 In addition to the Bachelor of Arts, UNC offers a Master of Arts in Theatre Education.
 This program includes a combination of online and in-person coursework ranging from courses in directing to curriculum development.

-Admission to the Theatre Education program requires additional steps beyond the UNC application.
+Admission to the undergraduate Theatre Education program requires additional steps beyond the UNC application.
 This includes submission of a Theatre Education application and successful completion of an interview.
-Potential Theatre Education candidates must have a GPA of 3.0 or higher.
+Potential Theatre Education candidates should have a GPA of 3.0 or higher.